-The following is a description of commitments for known and reasonably likely cash requirements as of September 30, 2021 and December 31, 2020.
-We anticipate fulfilling such commitments with our existing cash and cash equivalents, which amounted to \$461.3 million and \$108.1 million as of September 30, 2021 and December 31, 2020, respectively, or through additional capital raised to finance our operations; see "-Going Concern, Liquidity and Capital Resources".
+The following is a description of commitments for known and reasonably likely cash requirements as of March 31, 2022 and December 31, 2021.
+We anticipate fulfilling such commitments with our existing cash and cash equivalents, which amounted to \$315.0 million and \$400.6 million as of March 31, 2022 and December 31, 2021, respectively, or through additional capital raised to finance our operations; see "Liquidity and Capital Resources".

-Our future minimum payments under non-cancellable operating lease agreements were \$69.4 million as of September 30, 2021 and \$73.3 million as of December 31, 2020.
-The timing of these future payments, by year, can be found in Legacy Sema4's audited financial statements in Note 9, "Commitments and Contingencies" included within the Proxy Statement and our unaudited condensed consolidated financial statements in Note 9, "Commitments and Contingencies," included within the Quarterly Report respectively.
+Our future minimum payments under non-cancellable operating lease agreements were \$74.3 million as of March 31, 2022 and \$68.3 million as of December 31, 2021.
+The timing of these future payments, by year, can be found in our audited financial statements in Note 9, "Commitments and Contingencies" included within our Annual Report on Form 10-K for the year ended December 31, 2021, and our unaudited condensed consolidated financial statements in Note 9, "Leases," included within this Quarterly Report, respectively.

-Our future payments under capital leases were \$66.7 million as of September 30, 2021.
-The timing of these future payments, by year, can be found in Legacy Sema4's audited financial statements in Note 9, "Commitments and Contingencies" included within the Proxy Statement and our unaudited condensed consolidated financial statements in Note 9, "Commitments and Contingencies," included within this Quarterly Report, respectively.
+Our future payments under finance leases were \$64.5 million as of March 31, 2022.
+The timing of these future payments, by year, can be found in our audited financial statements in Note 9, "Commitments and Contingencies" included within our Annual Report on Form 10-K for the year ended December 31, 2021, and our unaudited condensed consolidated financial statements in Note 9, "Leases," included within this Quarterly Report, respectively.